stakewalker/hotnews/README.md

-# 🌟 Exciting News!
-Introducing Hotnews:
+# Introducing Hotnews:
 ## Your Newsletter-to-Video Python Toolkit! 🚀

-Hotnews transforms newsletters into captivating videos with lofi music and stunning YouTube thumbnails, all in one package!
-Effortlessly extract content, create videos, and publish on your YouTube channel.
-Let's craft amazing content together! 🎥📰
+Hotnews transforms newsletters into captivating music videos & creative YouTube thumbnails

+It extract data via api with requests, generate videos and images using MoviePy and PIL, and publish on a YouTube channel using Selenium and cookies

 **Key Features:**
 - 📰 Newsletter Content Extraction